akdotcom/Music-droid/README.md

 # Music-droid
 A simple Android music player using the Spotify App Remote SDK and NFC.
 Think "Yoto Spotify Player."

+No 3d printer, no custom hardware, no soldering, and no flashing of operating systems needed.
+You'll just need to be patient copy/pasting text around and mucking with phone settings.

 ![Music Droid Demo](musicdroid_demo.gif)

 ## Requirements
-- An Android device running Android 7.0+ (I'm using a carrier-locked 2025 Moto G that cost $35)
+- An Android device with an NFC reader and running Android 7.0+ (I'm using a carrier-locked 2025 Moto G that cost $35).
+- Wifi.
 - A Spotify Preumium account (can *not* be a Kids account)
 - Some writeable NFC tags